-CHAPTER 22 CONTESTED MATTERS

-Rule 4.22.1

-Introduction

-When objections are filed to a petition or other pleading seeking affirmative relief in the Probate Court, the matter becomes a "contested matter" as the term is used in these rules.
+A. When objections are filed to a petition or other pleading seeking affirmative relief in the Probate Court, the matter becomes a "contested matter" as the term is used in these rules.
 These rules apply to all contested matters.
 They supplement applicable general statutes and other rules of court and are intended to further the policies of the Legislature and the San Diego Superior Court for the prompt completion of probate administration and efficient resolution of disputes.

+B. If an interested party appears in person or by counsel when a petition is called for hearing and declares a desire to file a written objection or contest, the court may continue the hearing with the understanding that if an objection or contest is not actually on file at the new hearing date, the hearing will proceed.
 (Adopted 1/1/1993; Rev. 7/1/1996; Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 7/1/2003; Renum.
-1/1/2006; Rev. 1/1/2010; Rev. 1/1/2012)
+1/1/2006; Rev. 1/1/2010; Rev. 1/1/2012; Rev. 1/1/2016)

-Rule 4.22.2

 Filing of Petitions and Contests and Setting Contested Matters for Hearing

 All petitions, will contests and other pleadings seeking affirmative relief or adjudication by the Probate Court must be set as follows:

-A. By Statute or Rule of Court.
+A. By statute or rule of court.